hperrin/tunnelgram/README.md

 <big>Easy, secure, end to end encrypted (E2EE) messenger.</big><br/>

-* Every message in a chat or private channel is encrypted from sender to recipient.
-There is no way to send an unencrypted message and Tunnelgram's servers cannot decrypt them.
+* Every message in a *chat* or *private channel* is encrypted from sender to recipient.
+There is no way to send an unencrypted message in them and Tunnelgram's servers cannot decrypt them.
 * You can log in on **multiple clients** at the same time, read all of your conversations and messages, and send new messages.
   * The original sign-up device is *not required*, and *not used as a proxy*.
 * Your account is not tied to a phone number or specific device.
 You log in with a username and password.
   * Changing your phone doesn't require any [complicated](https://support.signal.org/hc/en-us/articles/360007062012) [steps](https://faq.whatsapp.com/en/android/28000018/?category=5245246).
 Just log in on your new phone.
 * If you lose your device, you **don't lose your messages, photos, videos, or conversations**.
 No backups necessary.
+* Unlike *chats* (and unlike group messages in any other E2EE messenger), new users in *private channels*, which are end to end encrypted, can see the entire message history of the channel.
+* Tunnelgram also has public channels, which are not end to end encrypted (since they are meant to be readable by everyone).

 It's as easy to use as any non-E2EE messenger.